annacprice/ena-fastq-fetch/README.md

                       SRR5188398, SRX2504319, PRJNA360902, SELEX
 -d DATATYPE, --data-type DATATYPE
-                      datatype you wish to search for, e.g. run, study, experiment
+                      datatype you wish to search for, e.g. run, study, experiment, sample
 -n NUMRUNS, --num-runs NUMRUNS
                       number of runs you wish to download -r, --report-file     generate a report file
 ```
 ## **How enaFastqFetch works**
-enaFastqFetch works by querying the ENA's API.
+enaFastqFetch works by querying the ENA's API for the corresponding XML file, then text mining the XML for the fastq download links.
 By providing enaFastqFetch with a search term and datatype, it will automatically download the fastqs associated with your request.

 ### **Search term**
 The search term is specified through the -s flag.
 You can search for data by using its accession ID, taxon ID, or by using text searches.